 Proof of accommodation will be required.
 You would have been sent an email confirming your accommodation, make sure you have this information to hand.

 Before you fly

-- A negative PCR test 72 hours or a negative Antigen test result taken within 48 hours of departure.
+- Evidence of a negative PCR or Antigen test 24 hours before departure.